What is Heart Disease?

 Mild myocarditis may clear up on its own.
 Severe myocarditis may threaten heart failure and require the kind of treatments appropriate for heart failure.

 A heart attack, also known as a myocardial infarction, occurs when blood cannot flow to the heart.
-The flow of blood may be blocked by a buildup of cholesterol, fat, and other substances, the effects of atherosclerosis and a final outcome of unchecked coronary artery disease.
+The flow of blood may be blocked by a buildup of cholesterol, fat, calcium and other substances to form plaque.
+The buildup of plaque is known as atherosclerosis which, if left unchecked, can lead to coronary artery disease.

 Signs a person may be in the midst of a heart attack include: